kpiq/jjChkConn/README.md

 jjchkconn

-jjchkconn v1.3.1 : This version includes mods for additional step-type indicators in the steps_file.
+jjchkconn v1.3.2 : This version includes mods to send alerts for the Type2 step-type indicators.
 These include:
-	New Functionality:
 	Type2 operations, used to target local gateways, Intranet sites of interest, and other sites of interest.
 	- dgn: Default gateway, network.
 Will accept one or more ot these